v1sc0/stopemailspoofing/README.md

 A command-line tool written in Go (Golang) - based on the project [Spoofy](https://github.com/MattKeeley/Spoofy) - for analyzing the vulnerability of domain names to email spoofing attacks and suggesting changes for mitigation.

 ## Features
+[+] Input either a single domain name or provide a path to a list of domain names.

 [+] Attempts to locate DKIM (DomainKeys Identified Mail) record using the 100 most common selectors.

 [+] Checks if there is a BIMI (Brand Indicators for Message Identification) record.